Tropical cyclogenesis: Elsewhere

-Vortices have been reported off the coast of Morocco in the past.
-However, it is debatable if they are truly tropical in character.
+A storm system that may have been a subtropical or tropical cyclone intensified off the west coast of Morocco in October 1997.
+The cyclone reached peak intensity off the southern coast of Portugal as it maintained an eye-like feature on October 6, 1997, before ultimately crossing the Strait of Gibraltar the next day as a decaying storm and dissipating not long after.
+An ESSL study on tropical and subtropical cyclones in the waters off the coast of Europe indicated that this storm may have been a minimal hurricane with sustained winds of around 75 mph (120 km/h).
+Another cyclonic storm with an eye-like feature occurred off the west coast of Morocco on February 18, 2002.
+However, the degree at which it was tropical in character is debatable, although it was likened to a medicane.

-Tropical activity is also extremely rare in the Great Lakes.
+Tropical cyclogenesis is exceedingly rare in the Great Lakes.
 However, a storm system that appeared similar to a subtropical or tropical cyclone formed in September 1996 over Lake Huron.
 The system developed an eye-like structure in its center, and it may have briefly been a subtropical or tropical cyclone.

-In March 1977, a cyclone formed in the Bering Sea with peak winds of 60 m/s and a measured pressure of 970 mbar.
-The storm exhibited many characteristics of tropical cyclones, included a well-defined eye, similar thermodynamics, and a symmetrical cloud structure.
+A highly rare subtropical cyclone formed south of Australia that eventually made landfall south of Adelaide on July 14, 2008.

 Inland intensification

-Tropical cyclones typically began to weaken immediately following and sometimes even prior to landfall as they lose the sea fueled heat engine and friction slows the winds.
+Tropical cyclones typically begin to weaken immediately following and sometimes even prior to landfall as they lose the sea fueled heat engine and friction slows the winds.
 However, under some circumstances, tropical or subtropical cyclones may maintain or even increase their intensity for several hours in what is known as the brown ocean effect.
 This is most likely to occur with warm moist soils or marshy areas, with warm ground temperatures and flat terrain, and when upper level support remains conducive.